ChaseLean/36-Lightning-template/README.md

 # Make your own lightning bolts
 A Javascript program to procedurally generate realistic lightning bolts.

-Click here <a href="https://chaseleantj.github.io/js-lightning-effect/">here</a> for a live demo.
+Click <a href="https://chaseleantj.github.io/js-lightning-effect/">here</a> for a live demo.

 <img src="pics/lightning_demo.jpg">